Raviv-Herrera/Roundabout-Traffic-Analysis-from-a-drone/README.md

 # Roundabout-from-a-drone
-Classical Optical-Flow object tracking for cars within a roundabout from a drone bird eye view.
+Classical Optical-Flow object tracking for vehicles within a roundabout from a drone bird eye view.

 ## Description
 The aim of the project is to take an original Video taken by a drone and generate a final result which shows the current vehicles inside the roundabout and track them.